Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Segmentation Using Two Total Variation Regularizers

-As an alternative to \eqref{eq:atv:model-problem}, we propose a new regularizer that is based on the total variation in the label space~$\Sphere$.
-Since the value of the assignment function~$\assign$ in the simplex~$\Simplex$ represents a mixture of labels, we now need to associate with $\assign$ a corresponding element $\mphi$ of the label space~$\Sphere$.
+As an alternative to \eqref{eq:atv:model-problem}, we propose a second regularizer that is based on the total variation in the label space~$\Sphere$.
+Taking into account that the value of the assignment function~$\assign$ in the simplex~$\Simplex$ represents a mixture of labels, we associate with $\assign$ a corresponding element $\mphi$ of the unit sphere~$\Sphere$.
 Since the latter is a nonlinear space, a mixture of these labels is not simply a convex combination but rather a nonlinear weighted average, the Riemannian center of mass \eqref{eq:Karcher-mean:definition}.
 On the triangle~$\triangle$, this nonlinear mixture of the labels $\labels_1, \ldots, \labels_L$ is given by